silent-ninja-1/simplex-chat/docs/guide/privacy-security.md

 <img src="../../blog/images/20230103-verification.png" width="288">

-Although SimpleX Chat always establishes connections via a link passed via an independent channel, so it is already more protected than other apps, there are scenarios when one-time invitation links can be substituted in transit as part of a man-in-the-middle (MITM) attack.
+Although SimpleX Chat always establishes connections via a link passed via an independent channel, there are scenarios when a link can be substituted with a malicious link in transit as part of a man-in-the-middle (MITM) attack.
 To protect against such attacks, you should verify the security of your connections with your contacts.

 #### To verify security code: